 “Poetry is when an emotion has found its thought and the thought has found words.” – Robert Frost

 April is National Poetry month.
 Poetry is a great way to inspire your learners to be creative and imaginative with a topic.
 You can introduce a topic with a poem or have your students write poems where they explore various topics.
 Writing poetry can be difficult for students; therefore, you might want to get your learners to start writing haikus, limericks, or shape poems.
 Below, are resources and ideas for helping your students learn with poetry and write poetry.
 Start off with haikus or shorter poems that are easier for all students to create.
 Get them excited about animating their poems with digital tools and apps.
 See the slide presentation, Learning with Poetry, and the bookmarks below for more ideas and resources.
+If you like these ideas then be sure to check out my new book published this summer with more ideas, Hacking Digital Learning Strategies: 10 Ways to Launch EdTech Missions in Your Classroom.

 Activities and Resources